ArmedGuy/pyircbot/README.md

-		'host': "pie-studios.com", 			# REQUIRED: a hostname or ip address to the IRC server 'port': 6667, 						# REQUIRED: a port number to the IRC server 'nick': "Nickname",					# REQUIRED: an IRC compliant nickname 'ident': 							# REQUIRED: an IRC compliant ident 'realname': 						# OPTIONAL: a realname identifier
-		'serverpassword':					# OPTIONAL: a password required to join the server }
+		'host': "pie-studios.com", 			# REQUIRED: a hostname or ip address to the IRC server 'port': 6667, 						# REQUIRED: a port number to the IRC server 'nick': "Nickname",					# REQUIRED: an IRC compliant nickname 'ident': "pyircbot",					# REQUIRED: an IRC compliant ident 'realname': "derp",					# OPTIONAL: a realname identifier 'serverpassword': "xxpassxx",				# OPTIONAL: a password required to join the server, omit to skip }